zahraelhaddi/Single-Node-Cluster-Realtime-Users-Streaming-Pipeline/README.md

 ## Contributing
 To contribute to this project, please fork the repository, create a new branch, and submit a pull request.

-## License
-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## Acknowledgments
-Special thanks to the communities behind the technologies used in this project.
 ```

-### Instructions for Use:
-1. Replace `yourusername/repository-name` with your actual GitHub username and the repository name.
-2. Adjust any sections based on your specific project details or additional components you want to highlight.

-Feel free to ask for any further modifications or additional details!